 With a commitment to sourcing high-quality and local ingredients and its seasonal menu of mouthwatering New American cuisine, there is quite a bit to love at Ollie Food + Spirits in Ypsilanti, Michigan.
 But, it was the craft cocktails that had this foodie traveler swooning.

-Yes, those cocktails certainly had me falling head over heels while visiting nearby Ann Arbor, a bonafide food-lover’s destination.
-Seriously, you’ll see what I mean in my Ann Arbor weekend getaway guide for foodies and art lovers.
+Yes, those cocktails certainly had me falling head over heels while visiting nearby Ann Arbor, a bonafide food lover’s destination.
+Seriously, you’ll see what I mean in my Ann Arbor weekend getaway guide for foodies.
 However, if my meal at Ollie Food + Spirits is any indication, Ypsilanti is carving out a name for itself in the culinary realm, too.

 After dining at Ollie Food + Spirits, I’m thrilled to share this restaurant review with you.
 In full disclosure, my meal was hosted as part of a year-long partnership with Destination Ann Arbor and the women’s travel network Wanderful.
-Over the next year, I’ll be bringing you fresh and exciting content about where to eat, drink, and explore in Ann Arbor and its surrounding communities in Washtenaw County, and you can click here to read those posts.
+During our partnership, I’ve shared where to eat, drink, and explore in Ann Arbor and its surrounding communities in Washtenaw County, and you can click here to read those posts.
 Also, if you are interested in learning more about where to eat, things to do, and lodging in Ypsilanti, Ypsi Real is a great resource.

 From Cafe To Craft Cocktail Hot Spot